-We flew with Brain and Bless from Luang Prebang to Hanoi.
+We flew with Brian and Bless from Luang Prebang to Hanoi.
 On weekends they block vehicles from around Hoan Kiem Lake in the old quarter of Hanoi, and people wander around, eat, shop and people watch.

 It's getting near the end of our trip so we headed out of town to a little village near Ninh Binh.
 We had probably the best meal in out whole trip at a small restaurant near out guest house: roast goat with lemon grass and chili (you take a piece of the rice paper on the plate in the upper left, add some leaves, add some goat, and dip it in peanut sauce), and burnt rice (the stuff that looks like big slabs of rice krispie squares in the lower right) with mystery vegetable soup.
 Wildly delicious!